MeshalCS/movie-service-/pb/try.pb.proto.md

 so I will not stop , I will Trying more

-now I install Homebrew by the official Homebrew website: https://brew.sh/ AND I run this command <brew install protobuf>
-in your terminal to install the protobuf compiler:
+now I install Homebrew by the official Homebrew website: https://brew.sh/ in my terminal to install the protobuf compiler:
+AND I run this command:    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" After that I run this command:    brew install protobuf

+but I found a missing mistake on my environment, I’m trying to fixe it.